 At least for this point in time until another different code appears on the dashboard as an engine light flashing or no-flashing light.

 So after a 1/2 hour phone meeting, I felt confident enough with his confidence to agree to the repair to replace the broken exhaust valve spring.
 Well 2 days later I get the phone call from the dealership service writer and the words I wanted to hear were said to me, your truck is repaired and ready to be picked up.

-Then he said, oh one more thing, I thought I might lose it here until he said that they need time to wash my truck. before I pick it up.
-And then finally the Goodbye was in order
+Then he said, oh! one more thing, I thought I might lose it here until he said that they need time to wash my truck before I pick it up.
+And then finally the Goodbye was in order.

 End of the story a good running truck and a clean truck which was way overdue for washing on my part.
-Why is it a clean vehicle always feels so good to drive?
+Why is it that a clean vehicle always feels so good to drive?